 Frequently Asked Questions

-Mutabal is generally considered a healthy dip as it is made from roasted eggplant, tahini, lemon juice, garlic, and olive oil, which are all nutritious ingredients.
+Mutabal is generally considered a healthy dip as it is made from roasted eggplant, tahini, lemon juice, garlic, and olive oil, all nutritious ingredients.
 It is low in calories, high in fiber, and contains healthy fats.
 However, like any food, it should be consumed in moderation.

 Serving Suggestions